amiirsadeghi/openebs-cstore/README.md

-# openebs-cstore
-install and configure openebs-cstore for managing storage in k8s
+in this repo we want install and configure openebs-cstore step by step for managing storage in k8s